Back to School Sales Tax Holiday FAQs

 - VHS tapes

 Yes.
-An article of clothing cannot exceed a taxable value of one hundred dollars.
-School supplies are not to exceed fifty dollars per purchase.
-Computer software cannot exceed a taxable value of three hundred fifty dollars, and personal computers or computer peripheral devices cannot exceed one thousand five hundred dollars.
+An article of clothing cannot exceed a taxable value of $100.
+School supplies are not to exceed $50 per purchase and graphing calculators are not to excee $150.
+Computer software cannot exceed a taxable value of $350 and personal computers or computer peripheral devices cannot exceed $1,500.

 During the sales tax holiday a customer purchases a pair of jeans that costs $98 and a sweater that costs $114.
 The jeans qualify for the holiday exemption.
 But tax is due on the full cost of the sweater because it has a taxable value that exceeds the $100 limit for each article of clothing.

 During the sales tax holiday a customer purchases a backpack for $65, a binder for $3, and a graphing calculator for $120.
-The binder and graphing calculator qualify for the holiday exemption however the backpack does not since it exceeds the price limit for a school supply.
+The binder and graphing calculator qualify for the holiday exemption however the backpack does not since it exceeds the $50 per purchase limit for a school supplies.

 The Back-To-School Sales Tax Holiday statute allows cities, counties and special tax districts to choose whether they will participate in the Back-To-School Sales Tax Holiday.
 If a political subdivision is not presently participating in the holiday and wishes to participate, or vice-versa, it must enact an ordinance and provide that ordinance to the Department of Revenue not less than forty-five days prior to the beginning date of the next sales tax holiday.